EyaAbbassi/urlShortenerService/README.md

 ### Conclusion

 Our service is an effective service with multiple advantages.
-Our design of the URL shortening service is simple, yet it fulfills all the requirements of a performant design.
+Our design of the URL shortening service is simple, yet it fulfills all the requirements of a performant design.<br>
+The point here is that url security/predictability is not very important.
+Collision detection is important, and our service we nesure that by randomizing generated values ​​and check its existence for uniqueness.
 The key features offered by our design are:

 <ul>
 <li>A dynamic short URL range.</li>
 <li>Improved readability.</li>
+<li>Ensure uniqueness.</li>

 </ul><br>

 <b>Area of improvement</b>:<br>
+Our service uses an in-memory dictionary to represent all shortened URLs.
+In a real large-scale scenario, something more outlandish will be required.
+This also affects the way we determine if a hash is unique.
+There are other room of improvement such as:

 <ul>
 <li> More restriction on the custom_key suggested by the users to avoid special characters, and condused Links.</li>